This site is my small tribute to the men of all navies who served on ships in WW2. Never forget what they did!

 - to research a battle follow the Actions menu - D-Day, Savo Island, the Battle of the River Plate, Guadalcanal, Crete, Pedestal, Bismarck, Scharnhorst, and so on, are all there

 You can choose the drawings you would like Nimitz to deliver next.
 This time the choices are IJN aircraft carriers.
 You can vote and see the current voting state below.
-Only one vote is allowed per visitor and the vote ends on 31st January.
-The last vote was won by Suzuya which Nimitz will be working on once Graf Spee is complete.
+Only one vote is allowed per visitor and the vote ends on 30th April.
+The last vote was won by Suzuya which Nimitz is now developing.

 Most pages viewed - 4,550